-Our elected officials and administration consider many factors when setting the School District's 2020-2021 fiscal year budget.
+Our elected officials and administration consider many factors when setting the School District's 2021-2022 fiscal year budget.
 One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The 2020-2021 budget was adopted in June 2020 based on an estimate of students who will enroll in September 2020.
-The fiscal year 2021 foundation allowance for all districts is the same as the fiscal year 2020 foundation allowance.
-The minimum foundation allowance is \$8,111.
-Approximately 68.0 percent of total General Fund revenue is from the foundation allowance.
+The 2021-2022 budget was adopted in June 2021 based on an estimate of students who will enroll in September 2021.
+The fiscal year 2021 foundation allowance for all districts has increased slightly over the prior year.
+The minimum foundation allowance is \$8,700, approximately \$589 more per pupil than the prior year.
+Approximately 62.6 percent of total General Fund revenue is from the foundation allowance.
 Under state law, the School District cannot access additional property tax revenue for general operations.
 As a result, district funding is heavily dependent on the State's ability to fund local school operations.
-Based on early enrollment data at the start of the 2020 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2020-2021 budget.
+Based on early enrollment data at the start of the 2021 school year, we anticipate that the fall student count will be close to the estimates used in creating the 2021-2022 budget.
 Once the final student count and related per pupil funding are validated, state law requires the School District to amend the budget if actual district resources are not sufficient to fund original appropriations.

 Since the School District's revenue is heavily dependent on state funding and the health of the State's School Aid Fund, the actual revenue received depends on the State's ability to collect revenue to fund its appropriation to the School District.
 The State periodically holds a Revenue Estimating Conference to estimate revenue.
-Based on the results of the most recent conference, the State estimates funds are sufficient to fund the appropriation, including a foundation allowance of \$8,111.
+Based on the results of the most recent conference, the State estimates funds are sufficient to fund the appropriation, including a foundation allowance increase of \$589 per pupil.